 Performing optimization that uses FEA capable of analyses based on actual geometry can be effective in satisfying these requirements.
 Optimization results can be obtained with a high degree of freedom because topology optimization additionally performs searches that are not dependent on initial geometry.

-Fig. 1 shows the design region, and Table 1 shows the evaluation items and objective functions.
+Fig. 1 shows the design region, and Table 1 shows the objective functions.

-As shown in Fig. 1, the design region is the stator teeth parts, which are considered to have a large influence on torque and torque ripple.
+As shown in Fig. 1, the design region is the stator teeth parts, which are thought to have a large influence on torque and torque ripple.

 Topology optimization geometries for best cases A and B are shown in Fig. 4 and Fig. 5 respectively.

-For best case A which has the largest torque, materal inside the teeth consists entirely of magnetic steel sheets.
-The presence of slot opening parts can also be observed.
-Conversely, for best case B which has the lowest torque ripple, air regions are included inside the teeth.
-Teeth are additionally connected around the entire arc, and there are no slot opening parts.
+For best case A which has the maximum torque, material inside the teeth consists entirely of electromagnetic steel sheets.
+The presence of slot opening parts can also be observed here, whereas in best case B where torque ripple is at a minimum, teeth are connected around the entire arc, and there are no slot opening parts.

-In order to confirm the influence of teeth geometry on characteristics, sensitivity analysis is performed for each best case.
+As so to confirm the influence of teeth geometry on the torque characteristics, sensitivity analysis is performed for each best case.